Amy Bower, PLA

 Jesse Thornsen, AICP

-Amy combines ten years of experience as a Landscape Architect with a prior background in industrial design.
+Amy has nearly two decades of experience as a Landscape Architect and also has prior training in industrial design.
 This skill combination results in designs that address issues of both functionality and aesthetics.
-Amy's attention to detail and her superior technical efficiency have made her a valuable project contributor, particularly during the detail design and implementation phases.
-As a Minneapolis resident, Amy experiences firsthand the daily opportunities for bike commuting and social recreation with her family and neighbors.
-Projects that best illustrate the quality of Amy's design contributions include the award-winning Lock and Dam Road Streetscape in Hastings, the Excelsior Boulevard Streetscape in Hopkins, the France Avenue/Old Shakopee Road Streetscape in Bloomington, the Elk River River's Edge Commons Park and the Osseo Central Avenue Streetscape.
+Amy's attention to detail and her superior technical efficiency have made her a valuable project contributor, particularly during the detail design and implementation phases of a project.
+Amy is also an avid cyclist and outdoors enthusiast, valuable experiences that provide additional insight into her trail, streetscape, and park design work.

 Amy has a Master's in Landscape Architecture from the University of Minnesota and a Bachelor's of Science in Industrial Design from the University of Wisconsin - Stout.